 She went on to find success with photography projects that have been published in The New York Times Magazine, Canteen, Vanity Fair, McSweeney's and Sports Illustrated, and added to the public collections of the LA Country Museum of Art, Oakland Museum of California, the New Orleans Museum of Art, Pier 24 Photography, Transformer Station in Ohio and the Ogden Museum of Southern Art in Louisiana.

-Last year, the Aperture Foundation published a selection of Soren's photographs, Fantasy Life, to accompany a major exhibition at San Francisco City Hall.
+In 2017, the Aperture Foundation published a selection of Soren's photographs, Fantasy Life, to accompany a major exhibition at San Francisco City Hall.
+She is currently represented by Jackson Fine Art in Atlanta, Georgia, and her work is currently being exhibited as part of a group show, Get in the Game, running at until 2025.

 05. Norman Reedus